jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 organizations that do not have a SOC than the global average.

-### Financial and Personnel Considerations

-Over 72% of organizations consider the cost of cyber security to be reasonable or inexpensive for the value it provides.

-To help better address their cyber security needs,
-76% of organizations are planning cyber security budget increases for 2020 with most indicating planned increases of 1-9% over the current 2019 cyber security budget which, on average, is equivalent to 6-7% of the overall IT budget.

 ### Views on Attacks
 Organizations believe the most likely attribution for the attacks they experienced over the past 12 months are hacker groups, individual hackers and criminal